Tom Jolliffe looks at the prospect of Bad Boys 4 after the success of Bad Boys For Life…

 To come back and make a film this solid, which really effectively says something about old gen coming to the end of their shelf-life in the modern world, is a one time thing.
 Where do they go in Bad Boys 4?
 You can’t do the ‘we’re too old for this shit’ thing again.
 You can’t emotionally engage us again with two characters that fans previously liked without being ‘connected’ to.
 Lightning doesn’t often strike twice.
 This was about a moment, a theme, which worked.
 For me, this film perfectly closes out the misadventures of Lowrey and Burnett.
 We finally feel for them.
 We see they’re more than jokes.
 There was a full circle, so the only way to go in the next one is retread old ground, at which point it becomes tiresome.
 They could probably make an enjoyable and routine action film and possibly do well financially, but even so, this surprise hit seemed to intrigue and entice an established audience.

-For some Bad Boys For Life just happened to be one of few interesting films of the genre out in theatres this month.
+For some Bad Boys For Life just happened to be one of few interesting films of the genre out in theatres in January.
 For others, curiosity or prior fandom brought them in and let them tick a box.
-Do you want to tick that box again if a 4th one comes out?
-The film does indeed leave the door open for the next, but I don’t envision this being a new Fast and Furious franchise (which had a Rock powered resurgence that has now dipped off again).
+Do you want to tick that box again if a fourth one comes out?
+The film does indeed leave the door open for the next, but I don’t envision this being a new Fast and Furious franchise (which had a Rock-powered resurgence).
 I think sometimes, when you’ve ended well, going back not only feels needless but can sometimes lessen the impact of that last one.
 Going back to the world again might spoil some of the good things about Bad Boys For Life.

 This is of course the Hollywood problem.
 Studios get a hit and then regardless of whether there’s a gap for more, they’re driven by dollar signs.
 When you do unexpectedly well too, there’s no guarantee you can bring in the same kind of returns.
 Will they remain cautious?
 Will the budget increase?
 With the cast themselves it then becomes more routine than inspiration.
 Smith and Lawrence may not reach the levels they hit in this last one, and they were key in making this an effective action film.
 I just hope, unless they find a shit hot script to find a new avenue and keep this as engaging, that they leave it alone.
 We’ve finally had a legitimately good Bad Boys film, we don’t need any more bad ones.